Yusername05/icl_lectures/README.md

 # icl_lectures
 ## info
 ### description
 Lecture notes from all courses taken during 2023/24 entry Msci Mathematics at Imperial College London.
-Most of the clever formatting and latex was lifted from https://github.com/Multramate/IC-GANT
+Most of the clever formatting and latex was lifted from https://github.com/Multramate/IC-GANT.
+None of these notes are full copies of any official course material provided by imperial college london.
 ### contact info
-yu.coughlin23@imperial.ac.uk
+yu.coughlin23@imperial.ac.uk unlikely to respond or do anything as this is more just personal note storage than a project.

 ## contents
 ### [Year 1 (September 2023 - March 2024)](https://www.imperial.ac.uk/media/imperial-college/faculty-of-natural-sciences/department-of-mathematics/public/study/Mathematics-Undergraduate-Programme-Handbook-2022-23.pdf)